-A graph database, or otherwise known as “graph-oriented database,” is a particular form of NoSQL database that makes use of a graph to query, house, and map out relationships.
-It consists of databases which specifically serve to store data structures that are graph-oriented.
+I often get the question, what is a graph database.
+A graph database, or otherwise known as “graph-oriented database,” is a particular form of NoSQL database that makes use of a graph structure consisting of nodes and edges to query, house, and map out relationships.
+It consists of databases which specifically serve to store data structures that are highly connected.

 A graph database is an example of a storage solution that shows where linked elements are connected to each other in the absence of an index.
 Groups of a specific entity can be accessed by means of dereferencing a pointer.

 There are various kinds of graphs that can be stored.
 They can range from a single undirected graph to property graphs to hyper-graphs.

 A graph DB usually meets the following requirements: